ASCII-LAB/EviSEC/README.md

 ### 2. Data Preprocessing
 - The code performs data preprocessing, including data OOD (SM and FI).
-- We uploaded the processed data.
+- We already uploaded the processed data.

 ### 3. Usage (Our model uses `----EDL evisec` as part of the command line arguments.)
  - ```